Koppelman Family Tree

 He is buried in Baltimore Cemetery.

-7. Macy Margaret Koppelman (b.
+7. Maizie (Macy) Margaret Koppelman (b.
 February 12, 1880, Baltimore

-Co., MD9; d.
+Co., MD; d.
 1958, Baltimore, MD) She is buried in Baltimore Cemetery.

 Macy Koppelman became a stenographer and worked for a fire insurance